-Specific roles are needed because rights and obligations will differ depending on the stage of the CRM mechanism.
-Furthermore, some terms are defined in the law.
-In this way, ELIA identifies the need to have the following 4 roles:
+Specific roles are needed because rights and obligations will differ depending on the stage of the CRM.
+Furthermore, some of these terms are defined in the law.
+In this way, ELIA identified the need to have the following four roles: